DvdGiessen/virtual-clock/README.md

-The library has extensive test coverage for all functionality and edge cases, provides type annotations for both TypeScript and Flow users, and is fully compatible with both browser and Node.js environments.
+The library has extensive test coverage for all functionality and edge cases, provides type annotations for both TypeScript and Flow users, and is fully compatible with browsers, Node.js, and Deno environments.

 ## Usage example